 Despite the uneasy balance between old and new, the Latin American market is characterized by two significant phenomena.
-First, by virtue of the domination of the Spanish language (with the exception of Brazil, which speaks Portuguese), Latin America has not been as readily inundated with US television shows or films, which carry English language soundtracks.
-In contrast, English-speaking nations such as Canada, Australia, and Great Britain were easy international markets for, first, Hollywood feature films, and then US television programs, followed by music.
+First, by virtue of the domination of the Spanish language (with the exception of Brazil, where Portuguese is spoken), Latin America has not been as readily inundated with US television shows or films, which carry Englishlanguage soundtracks.
+In contrast, English-speaking nations such as Canada, Australia, and the United Kingdom were easy international markets for, first, Hollywood feature films, and then US television programs, followed by music.
 This language difference led to a second important Latin American media phenomenon.
-Because these countries were forced to create their own programming, they created an interesting and successful genre known as telenovelas.
-They are Spanish soap operas that are extremely popular from Mexico to the tip of South America.
-They have been successful enough to be exported to Spain, Russia, Cuba, Puerto Rico, and other non-English speaking European countries, as well as Florida and California.
-Many of the leading actors and actresses are national celebrities, like soccer stars, in the various regions of Latin America.
-The export market is expanding rapidly for telenovelas because they cost much less to produce than their Hollywood and New York counterparts.
+Because these countries were forced to produce their own programming, they created an interesting and successful genre known as the telenovela.
+Telenovelas are Spanish soap operas that are extremely popular from Mexico to the tip of South America.
+They have been successful enough to be exported to Spain, Russia, Cuba, Puerto Rico, and many other non-English-speaking European countries, as well as Florida, Texas, and California.
+Many of the leading telenovela actors and actresses are national celebrities, like soccer stars, in the various regions of Latin America.
+The export market for telenovelas is expanding rapidly because they cost much less to produce than their Hollywood and New York counterparts.

-On the feature film front the scene is not as encouraging.
+On the feature film front, the scene is not as encouraging.
 Over 60 percent of the theater screens across Latin America regularly show Hollywood films.
 In Latin America there are few film houses or even nations that can mount and finance blockbuster films to rival Hollywood.

 Another difference between North America and Latin America is the role and success of newspapers.
 In North America, many newspapers have folded over the last decade, and single-newspaper cities are the norm rather than the exception.
-By contrast, Latin American newspapers are still a substantially growing market, with over 1,000 newspapers in circulation and readership, on a daily basis, in excess of 100 million people.
+By contrast, Latin American newspapers are still a substantially growing market, with over 1,000 newspapers in circulation and readership, on a daily basis, in excess of 100 million.
 Because of the high circulation figures, newspaper advertising is competitive with radio and television, making it a challenge for start-up private stations to succeed.
 Finally, because newspapers are privately owned, the publishers and editors generally support the movement toward greater democratization as well as government reforms to privatize the communication sector.

-Left-wing Connection: Latin America
+Left-Wing Connection: Latin America

-In the postwar era, Latin America displayed a unique joint interest among labor unions, priests and nuns pursuing Liberation theology, and academics, which were frequently of like mind as they sought Marxist or left-wing solutions to corrupt regimes, many of which had military connections.
+In the postwar era, Latin America displayed a unique joint interest in labor unions, priests and nuns pursuing liberation theology as they sought Marxist or left-wing solutions to deal with corrupt regimes, many of which had military connections.
 Ideological fervor and rhetoric spread across Latin America as unions, clergy, and academics sought to tap the discontent of the peasants to mobilize support for economic and political change.
 For the most part, their efforts failed, the prime exceptions being Cuba, now Venezuela, and likely El Salvador and Chile.
 There were occasional major confrontations, such as the uprising in Chiapas, Mexico.
 In this revolt, the rebels went so far as to exclude the major Mexican broadcaster, Televisa, from their various press conferences.
 Latin American academics were particularly critical of North American models, such as open markets, free enterprise, private ownership, and advertising-supported media.
 They frequently attacked the violence of Hollywood feature films or the wasteland of television shows ranging from The Simpsons, to Baywatch, to reality shows, to MTV videos.
-They saw American junk culture with the same distain through which they saw American junk food.
+They regarded American junk culture with the same disdain as they did American junk food.